- Search The Registry

 Leornard Jeffries Jr.

 *On this date in 1937, Leonard Jeffries Jr. was born.
 He is a Black educator and Pan African advocate.

 He was born and raised in Newark, New Jersey.
 Jeffries attended Lafayette College for his undergraduate work.
 While in Lafayette, Jeffries pledged and was accepted into, Pi Lambda Phi, a fraternity with a large number of Jewish members.
 In his senior year, Jeffries was elected president of the fraternity.
 After graduating with honors in 1959, Jeffries won a Rotary International fellowship to the University of Lausanne in Switzerland and then returned in 1961 to study at Columbia University's School of International Affairs from which he received a master's degree in 1965.

 Known for his Pan-African Afrocentrist views that the role of African people in history and the accomplishments of African Americans are far more important than commonly held, Jeffries has urged that public-school syllabi be made less Euro-centric.
 His claims that Jewish businessmen financed the Atlantic slave trade and used the movie industry to hurt Black people received national publicity in the early 1990s.
 Jeffries was discharged from his position as chairman of the Black Studies Department at CUNY, leading to a lengthy legal battle ending in the courts supporting the college's right to remove him from the position due to his incendiary remarks.

 The Jeffries case led to a debate about tenure, academic freedom, and free speech.
 He was sometimes compared to Michael Levin, a CUNY professor who outside of the classroom claimed that black people are inferior and had recently won against the school in court.
-One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like department chair.
+One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like a department chair.
 Another is that it allows public institutions to discipline employees in general for disruptive speech.
 Jeffries' nephew, Hakeem Jeffries, has served in the US House of Representatives from the state of New York.